w3c/aria-practices/draft-labelling-describing.md

 ```

-Because a span element is used for the switch control, the HTML label element cannot be used to label it, since it only works with HTML elements that are form controls.
-However, the switch role can be used on an input element with type="checkbox”, and then HTML label can be used.
+Because a `span` element is used for the switch control, the HTML `label` element cannot be used to label it, since it only works with HTML elements that are form controls.
+However, the `switch` role can be used on an `input` element with `type="checkbox”`, and then HTML `label` can be used.

 ```
 <label for="night-mode">Night mode</label>